pathohtap/CatByTheWindow/PRIVACY_POLICY.md

-## Cat by the window: Privacy policy
+## Cats Purr: Privacy policy

-Welcome to the Cat by the window app for Android!
+Welcome to the Cats Purr app for Android!

 As an avid Android user myself, I take privacy very seriously.